Doineann/universal-updater-script-linux/README.md

 cp ./updater/app-root/update.sh ./update.sh
 ```

+The main `updater` logic lives inside `./updater/updater.sh`.
+The `update.sh` script just provides a means to load your local config and run the actual updater.

 ### 4. Modify `config-updater.ini` according to the needs of your application

 Edit `./config-updater.ini` to match your application's needs.

-For more information the explanations inside the template/example config itself.
+> For more information, see the comments inside the template/example config itself.

 ### 5. Done

 You should be good to go now.

 In some cases your application might need/benefit from having extra some hooked scripts, for example: